Our Curriculum

 Using place-based, experiential education, our curriculum provides the practical and intellectual skills necessary to work with nature.
 Participants learn to apply these skills to their own places.
-Through the Institute's humanities cornerstone, participants cultivate the creative and critical use of their minds.
 They learn to determine what is appropriate for and feasible in their places.
 They will develop a strong sense of where they fit into agricultural history and what they have to add to it.

 “The Berry Center Farm & Forest institute provides such a unique learning experience.
 I love having an outside classroom to learn.
 For me, it is the most useful way to learn and retain information.
 Hands-on, visual, active learning in a natural setting— it just doesn’t get much better than that in my opinion!
 Transitioning to a farm from the city, there are several things I don’t even know to ask about.
 These small, intimate, and hands-on classes really help me learn about the farm skills that are all very useful in my everyday life on a farm.”